 Taking the alluring city of Utrecht as a starting point, this course offers students the opportunity to step into history.
-This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century, will help course participants to understand the many social, historical, religious and cultural factors that came to shape modern Europe.

-The visits so some of the museums, cathedrals and canals of Utrecht and Amsterdam, will show students some of the most breathtaking highlights of European history and culture.
+The visits to museums, cathedrals and canals of Utrecht and Amsterdam, will show students some of the most breathtaking highlights of European history and culture.
+This historical journey will help course participants understand the many social, historical, religious and cultural factors that came to shape modern Europe.

 One of the time periods that will be dealt with is the Dutch Golden Age: the era roughly spanning the 17th century.
 In this era the Dutch became one of the world’s greatest maritime, economic and artistic world powers after rebelling against their Spanish rulers.
 To obtain an impression of the significance of this era in Dutch and European history, several locations in Utrecht will be visited.
-This includes Utrecht’s Gothic Saint Martin’s Cathedral, the place where the Union of Utrecht was signed in 1579, signaling the Dutch hunger for independence; the wharfs and wealthy canal houses that still testify of the incredible economic success of Europe in the Golden Age; and the public parks and patrician houses, which attest to the rising bourgeoisie in the 19th century.
+This includes Utrecht’s Gothic Saint Martin’s Cathedral, the place where the Union of Utrecht was signed in 1579, signaling the Dutch hunger for independence; the wharfs and wealthy canal houses that still testify of the economic success of Europe in the Golden Age; and the public parks and patrician houses, which attest to the rising bourgeoisie in the 19th century.

 In this course students will have the opportunity to visit several historical museums in Utrecht, the Rijksmuseum in Amsterdam and the 13th century royal palace in The Hague where the Dutch government is seated today.
 After these two weeks in Utrecht, students will be able to analyze and discuss the role of the Netherlands in the making of Europe and have a firm understanding of the main political, religious and cultural developments that took place in Europe in this time period.
 During these two weeks, course participants will definitely be able to ‘experience’ history.